 Dave Kuta is a Ministry Assistant at Vineyard Columbus with the Care Ministries Team where he oversees their support and recovery groups.
 He is a Licensed Professional Counselor who did his undergraduate work at The Ohio State University and has a Master’s of Education from the University of Dayton.
 Dave and his wife have been married for almost 17 years and they have a 13-year-old daughter.
 His passions include helping others experience healing through God’s love, mercy, and wisdom, and giving hope and encouragement to those who are in despair.
 His interests include sports, animals, history, reading, and volunteer work.

-Aaron Munson is a licensed school counselor with Indianapolis Public Schools.
-He is also a licensed mental health counselor (LMHC) who provides virtual counseling for people who are struggling to reconcile their faith and their sexuality.
+Aaron Munson is a licensed school counselor and a licensed mental health counselor (LMHC) who provides virtual counseling for people who are struggling to reconcile their faith and their sexuality/sexual orientation.
 Aaron also leads a parent group for parents of LGBTQ+ kids to support them on their faith journey as they seek to love their kids well.
-Aaron is married to his favorite human, Liz, and they have two incredible and curious children.
-Aaron and Liz are both passionate about helping the church love those in the LGBTQ+ community, and making churches safe places for queer people.
+This work is important to Aaron because he identifies as gay.
+In light of his traditional sexual ethic, Aaron responded to God's prompting to enter into a mixed orientation marriage to his favorite human, Liz, and they have two incredible and curious children.
+Although Aaron has a traditional sexual ethic, he doesn't push others to believe the same, as he recognizes every encounter with God is different, and every person's story is unique.
+To that end, Aaron and Liz are both passionate about helping the church love those in the LGBTQ+ community, and making churches safe places for queer people.